anithri/rank_everything/README.md

 # Rank Everything

 This is a Ruby On Rails 8 site that allows lists that can be ranked in multiple ways.
-Ranking methods may include Voting, Insertion and Comparison modes..
+Ranking methods may include voting, fiat insertion and comparison modes.

 ## Schema
 * Session to manage login state